-Travis J. Lindsey is senior counsel in Lozano Smith’s Sacramento office.
+Travis J. Lindsey is a Partner in Lozano Smith's Sacramento office.
 He primarily provides advice and representation in labor and employment matters to school districts, community colleges, county offices of education and other public agencies.
 He regularly represents clients during labor negotiations, arbitration of grievances and other personnel matters.

 Prior to joining Lozano Smith, Mr. Lindsey served as an executive HR leader at University of California, Davis, where he primarily supported the Health campus.

 Mr. Lindsey has successfully represented clients before administrative agencies such as the Public Employment Relations Board; the Equal Employment Opportunity Commission; the California Department of Fair Employment and Housing; the United States Department of Labor, Wage and Hour Division; and the California Office of Administrative Hearings involving issues such as layoffs, employee termination appeals, unfair labor practice charges, unit modifications, wage and hour claims and allegations of unlawful discrimination and retaliation.

 Mr. Lindsey serves as general counsel for several school districts advising them on matters such as potential conflicts of interest, the Brown Act and the Public Records Act.
 He also frequently represents and advises clients during student expulsion and expulsion appeal hearings.
 In his facilities and business practice, Mr. Lindsey drafts and negotiates vendor contracts, and has represented clients regarding bid disputes, construction defects, delay and scheduling claims, and stop notices.